mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Arcanus's Lecture (If Playing Along):**

 > *"Sit, sit!
 You must understand what we're fighting for.
 For forty-three years, the kingdoms have perpetuated a monstrous lie.
-They say House Blackwood attempted to trigger the Second Sundering—to shatter the continents and plunge the world into chaos.
+They say House Blackwood attempted to trigger the Second Worldrend—to shatter the continents and plunge the world into chaos.
 But I've found the truth in these texts!"*
 >
 > *(He taps ancient tome)* *"House Blackwood wasn't trying to destroy the world—they were PROTECTING it!
-The World-Splitter, that ancient artifact, was split into three components after the First Sundering.
+The World-Splitter, that ancient artifact, was split into three components after the First Worldrend.
 Seven noble houses were entrusted to guard these pieces, ensuring they'd never be reunited.
 The Blackwoods held the First Component here, in these vaults."*
 >
 > *"But King Thandris III's son—the current king's uncle—discovered the Component.
 He tried to sell it to dragon cults for personal power.
 When his treachery was revealed, Thandris III blamed the Blackwoods instead.
 He destroyed an entire noble house to cover his own family's corruption!"*

 **History DC 13 (Confirming Details):**
-- Seven noble houses did exist in Pre-Sundering era
+- Seven noble houses did exist in Pre-Worldrend era
-- Many disappeared during/after the First Sundering
+- Many disappeared during/after the First Worldrend
 - House Blackwood was one of the oldest, most respected families
 - Their fall was sudden and complete—unusual for noble politics